Natural Resources Defense Council: Programs

-As a legal advocacy group, the NRDC works to accomplish environmental goals by operating within the legal system to reduce pollution and protect natural resources through litigation, and by working with professionals in science, law, and policy at the national and international level.

 Staff

 The council's first president was John H. Adams, who served until 2006.
 He was replaced by Frances Beinecke, who served as president from 2006 to 2015.
 The third president was Rhea Suh, who served from 2015 to 2019.

 In 2020, Gina McCarthy served as the CEO and president.
 She previously served as the head of the Environmental Protection Agency in the Obama administration and became White House National Climate Advisor in the Biden administration in 2021.
 In 2021, NRDC selected Manish Bapna, formerly of the World Resources Institute, as their new president and CEO.
 At their web site NRDC state they have about 700 employees including scientists, lawyers, and policy advocates.

 Legislation

 NRDC v.
 U.S. EPA (1973), with David Schoenbrod caused the United States Environmental Protection Agency to begin reducing tetraethyl lead in gasoline sooner than they were going to.

 NRDC opposed the Water Rights Protection Act, a bill that would prevent federal agencies from requiring certain entities to relinquish their water rights to the United States in order to use public lands.

 NRDC supported the EPS Service Parts Act of 2014 (H.R.
 5057; 113th Congress), a bill that would exempt certain external power supplies from complying with standards set forth in a final rule published by the United States Department of Energy in February 2014.